 Try and time your visit to Augustusburg Palace with one of the summer concerts held in the palace – but to be honest, any time you visit is as breathtaking an experience as any.
 The palace is a Rococo Xanadu of extraordinary panache; think lavish staircases, dizzying reception rooms and French-styled gardens.

 With this rich cultural legacy, historic towns and enchanting landscapes, it’s little wonder that Germany is home to so many World Heritage sites.
-The cradle of Bauhaus and Rauchbier, classical music and fine art has Modernist gems, handsome cathedrals and charming old towns to marvel at.
+The cradle of Bauhaus and Rauchbier, classical music and fine art has Modernist gems, handsome cathedrals and charming old towns to marvel at too, as well as Saxony’s most spellbinding palaces and castles.

 Top image: Bamberg, Germany © Haidamac/Shutterstock